drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 for each school to develop its own school curriculum.
 Each school can design its curriculum according to its own developmental vision.
-To build up student's English ability, the majority of elementary schools in Taiwan are incorporating English in an integrative theme course, which is subordinate to the alternative curriculum and school-developed curriculum.
+To build up student's English ability, the majority of elementary schools in Taiwan are incorporating English in an integrative theme course, as part of the alternative school-developed curriculum.
 The course begins in first grade.

 The national curriculum, the 12-year Basic Education Framework in Taiwan,